 Suburban neighborhoods that feel like home.

 The residential communities around Las Vegas offer accessible suburban living with planned communities, parks, schools, restaurants and shopping.
 Summerlin, Henderson and Southern Highlands (just to name a few) are great places to raise a family, offering a true neighborhood feel that seem much farther from downtown than they actually are.

 Southern Nevada is a good place to buy

 Smartasset calculated the price-to-rent ratio in 76 U.S. cities.
 Two southern Nevada cities ranked in the “quite favorable to buy” range with Las Vegas at 19.34 and Henderson at 21.55.
 Compare those with unfavorable ratios in San Francisco – 45.88 and New York – 35.65.

-Nevada home prices have been climbing in recent years, but remain 23% below pre-recession peaks.
-Southern Nevada median home prices were $265,000 in January of 2018 according to the Greater Las Vegas Association of Realtors.
+Post-recession, Nevada home prices have been climbing in recent years.
+Southern Nevada median home prices were $303,000 in July of 2019 according to the Greater Las Vegas Association of Realtors.
 Whether that’s a screaming deal or a little on the stiff side, depends on where you’re moving from, but for the west coast, that’s a good value.

 Like any new place, southern Nevada takes some getting used.
 But if you’re anything like us, you’ll find that it’s a pretty amazing place to live.
 Just remember to keep sunblock and bottled water in the car.
 We’ll see you at the buffet.